luluvann/react-typescript-redux/README.md

 ````
 git clone git@github.com:luluvann/react-typescript-redux.git
 ````
-2. Cd to the root folder of the project and install all the dependencies (client and server side)
+2. Cd to the root folder of the project and install all the dependencies
 ````
 npm install
 ````